Bypass the primary and secondary navigation and continue reading the main body of the page

 Accreditation

-The University of La Verne (ULV) was initially accredited by WSCUC in 1955.
-The most recent WSCUC reaffirmation visit took place in 2020, which reaffirmed ULV’s accreditation for 8 years.
-The most recent WSCUC Commission action was February 16, 2024, which requires ULV to submit an Interim Report to the WSCUC Commission in November 2025.
+The University of La Verne (ULV) is accredited by Western Association of Schools and Colleges – Senior College and University Commission (WSCUC) and initially accredited in 1955.
+The most recent WSCUC Commission action was February 16, 2024, which requires ULV to submit an Interim Report to the WSCUC Commission in November 1, 2025.
+The next Offsite Review will be in Fall 2027 with an Accreditation Visit in Spring 2028.

 2024 Special Visit